Contact the NJ Historical Commission

 The following New Jersey Historical Commission out-of-print publications have been scanned and put online, courtesy of Deborah Mercer at the New Jersey State Library.
-Click on the title to access the State Library web site explanation of how to navigate these the publications.

-The Governors of New Jersey,1664-1974
+The Governors of New Jersey, 1664-1974

 edited by Paul A. Stellhorn and Michael J. Birkner